top of page

 In order to identify key problems to solve in the band-fan engagement process, I would need to interview two different user groups: bands and fans.

-Business Goals
+Musicians' Goals

 Learn more about bands' needs, pain points, and experiences with regard to artist-fan engagement, marketing, and relationship management

-Consumer Goals
+Consumer/Fan Goals

 Learn more about fan groups' needs, pain points, and experiences with regard to the "fan" experience, artist-fan and fan-fan engagement